 “A woman is like a teabag, you can’t tell how strong she is until you put her in hot water” said Eleanor Roosevelt and I can’t help but agree.
-Aside from the irony of me having an actual wet tea bag phobia, this quote really resonates with me, plus it’s wise and pretty witty too when you think about it!

 I’m sure there are times in all our lives when we’ve had to muster up all the inner strength we can possibly find.
 If you follow my blog, you’ll know mine was definitely experiencing infertility and so, from me, this quote goes out to all of you unsung heroes, and not just those infertility warriors, but to those stalwart, courageous folk who remain our friends in spite of how we might act or behave during our “dark days”.

 Being friends with someone in this place is no easy feat.
 It’s sometimes a downright thankless task.
-The parameters change daily depending on cycles, what’s happening around us or simply just what mood we wake up in, we’re pumping our bodies full of hormones and really don’t have control over our emotional state.
+The parameters change daily depending on cycles, what’s happening around us or simply just what mood we wake up in.
+We’re pumping our bodies full of hormones and really don’t have control over our emotional state.
 It’s tough for you and tough for us.

 But here goes…

 There will be days when I desperately need you.
 I’ll want to chat, I’ll need a hug, I’ll feel the urge to go out drinking, to get raging drunk and numb the pain I’m feeling.
-Drinking might make me happy – hey I can still enjoy myself and have a great night out with no ties, ain’t that just dandy? or, it might leave me maudlin, crying in to my cocktail, telling you things you’d never want a friend to have to go through.
+Drinking might make me happy – hey I can still enjoy myself and have a great night out with no ties, ain’t that just dandy? or, it might leave me maudlin, crying into my cocktail, telling you things you’d never want a friend to have to go through.
 There might also be times when I can’t face the world.
 When I need to lock myself away from everyone and everything and this also means you.
-I’ll give you no warning, I’ll simply stop replying to your texts and answering your calls, because during these times it will be a challenge for me to simply get out of bed in the morning, have a shower and go to work.
+I’ll give you no warning, I’ll merely stop replying to your texts and answering your calls, because during these times it will be a challenge for me to simply get out of bed in the morning, have a shower and go to work.
 When life is at it’s lowest ebb these simple tasks are insurmountable and it truly feels as though there is no point in getting up and facing the day.

 Even when I’m like this, please don’t give up on me but be the friend you’ve always been.
 No doubt we’re friends because you’re thoughtful, kind, make me laugh or we have tons in common and despite what you might think, that hasn’t gone away.
 I want to hear your news, sometimes, I want to talk to you about random things, sometimes, and I want you to make me smile, sometimes.
 At other times I’m going to need you to simply listen and agree 100% with me how completely and utterly unfair this is, how we’d make wonderful parents and that life has dealt me a pretty rough hand.

 I know it might be hard for you to tell me you’re pregnant, but please don’t keep me out of the loop and treat me like a social pariah.
 I want to know, I need to know, I will find out.
 And I’ll be happy for you.
-It’s a real mixed bag being told a friend is expecting, I love you and care for you, am thrilled for you and relieved you don’t have to go through what I’m going through, but at the same time it’s like a punch in the stomach, a reminder that I might never get the chance to feel a baby move inside me, to experience motherhood and all that it encompasses and of course raises that age old question I’ve by now asked myself a thousand times: Why me?
+It’s a real mixed bag being told a friend is expecting, I love you and care for you, am thrilled for you and relieved you don’t have to go through what I’m going through but, at the same time, it’s like a punch in the stomach; a reminder that I might never get the chance to feel a baby move inside me, to experience motherhood and all that it encompasses.
+And of course raises that age old question I’ve by now asked myself a thousand times: Why me?

 So we’ve established I do want to hear but please don’t tell me face to face.
 Infertility has made me a pretty good actress but none of us are that good!
 Please phone me or text, I’d like to celebrate in your joy but appreciate having the option of crying the pain I’m feeling away.
 I don’t want you to see me do this.
 I’m ashamed.
 Likewise with your scan photos, it’s wonderful that you’ve been able to conceive, that you’re growing an actual person and are going to be a mother, how super for you.
 You not me.
 I know this sounds selfish but I’m completely in self preservation mode right now and it’s actually okay for me to put myself first.
 I need to.